AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Introduction

 To address the above issues, this work proposes a bi-level optimization framework (see \cref{fig: method overview}) to automatically learn \textbf{A}dversarial \textbf{R}obustness by \textbf{O}nline \textbf{I}nstance-wise \textbf{D}ata-augmentation (AROID).
-To the best of our knowledge, AROID is the first automated DA method specific to AT.
+To the best of our knowledge, \textbf{AROID is the first automated DA method specific to adversarial robustness}.
 AROID employs a multi-head DNN-based policy model to map a data sample to a DA policy (see \cref{fig: policy network samples augmentation}).
 This DA policy is defined as a sequence of pre-defined transformations applied with strength determined by the output of the policy model.
 This policy model is optimized, alongside the training of the target model, towards three novel objectives to achieve a target level of hardness and diversity.
 DA policies, therefore, are customized for each data instance and evolve with the target network as training progresses.
 This in practice produces a more globally optimal DA policy and thus benefits robustness.
-Importantly, the proposed policy learning objectives, in contrast to the conventional ones like validation accuracy \cite{cubuk_autoaugment_2019}, do not reserve a subset of the training data for validation and do not rely on prohibitively expensive inner loops for training the target model to evaluate the rewards of the sampled policies.
+Importantly, the proposed policy learning objectives, in contrast to the conventional ones like validation accuracy \citep{cubuk_autoaugment_2019}, do not reserve a subset of the training data for validation and do not rely on prohibitively expensive inner loops for training the target model to evaluate the rewards of the sampled policies.
 The former ensures the entire training set is available for training to avoid potential data scarcity.
 The latter enables policy optimization to be much more efficient and scalable so that it is more practical for AT.
-Compared to IDBH in particular, this allows our approach to explore a larger space of DAs on the target.
+Compared to IDBH in particular, this allows our approach to explore a larger space of DAs.
+Taking an example of optimizing the DA for CIFAR10 and PRN18, \uline{AROID took 9 hours using an A100 GPU, IDBH took 412 hours using an A100 GPU, and AutoAugment took 5000 hours using a P100 GPU} \citep{hataya_faster_2020}.